ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions

 \section{Design Goals}

 With the identified needs in the unfamiliar decision-making process, we propose the following design goals for a system that can support unfamiliar decision-making. \begin{itemize}[leftmargin=3em] \item[DG1.] \textbf{Provide diverse opinions and perspectives in the domain through experiences.} In unfamiliar decisions, participants wanted to discover a wide range of information, namely broad, relevant, and fresh information with equal focus.
+Given difficulty identifying what’s ``core'' and answering emerging questions, participants turned to multiple experiences to fill gaps and validate claims.
 Past research has shown that social information search containing people's experiences could help discover increased firsthand information and diverse perspectives with value judgments \cite{jeon2013value, agrawal2015whither}.
-In addition, prior work has shown that novices preferred option-based suggestions of preferences over attribute (i.e. criteria)-based suggestions \cite{knijnenburg2009adaptivePE}.
-Inspired by such works, we can design a system where multiple experiences of using different options could help represent diverse opinions and perspectives.
+In addition, prior work has shown that novices preferred option-based suggestions of preferences over attribute (i.e., criteria)-based suggestions \cite{knijnenburg2009adaptivePE}.
+Inspired by such works, we can design a system where multiple experiences of using different options can offer complementary perspectives without overwhelming users with unstructured viewpoints.

 \item[DG2.] \textbf{Provide options to explore broad and contextually relevant domain information.} Participants also mentioned the need for simultaneous exploration of broad and relevant domain information to expand the depth and width of their domain knowledge.
 Support for users to seamlessly switch between the two types of information when needed in the process may help them fill in underexplored parts of their information discovery in the domain.